miXTim/miXTim-Icons/README.md

 ![presentacion](https://github.com/user-attachments/assets/f223cf97-8f9a-4a47-b153-a33c57ddb660)

+## Features
+Fully featured search onpage filter with outstanding performance and support for light/dark themes.
+Click on icon buttons to open a popover with four different sizes.

 ## Tools
 **Inkscape** is a Free and open source vector graphics editor for GNU/Linux, Windows and macOS.
 Inkscape uses the standardized SVG file format as its main format, which is supported by many other applications including web browsers.